kumaresank/JS_NINJAS_HP_Portal/README.md

 ```

-## Add new slots for a doctor slots
+## Add new slots for a doctor on a given date
 - Endpoints -> `/slots/add`
 - Method -> `POST`
 - Request